MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 Lastly, the user selected **Save**.

 > [!NOTE]
-> You should search for and select at least two entities in order to benefit from the data configuration process.
+> You should search for and select at least two entities in order to benefit from the data unification process.

 ## View system auto-selections